apache/apisix/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Custom issue template
+name: Bug report
-about: Please use this template for reporting suspected bugs or requests for help.
+about: Please use this template for reporting suspected bugs.
 title: ''
 labels: ''
 assignees: ''